 This type of system is concealed and less obtrusive than the other systems we’ve mentioned.
 Generally, they are more expensive to run but with the main advantage of being able to cool a larger area.

-Some ducted air conditioning systems allow for separate zones, meaning you have temperature control of individual rooms.
+Some ducted systems allow for separate zones, meaning you have temperature control of individual rooms.

 However, it is important to note this feature will incur more costs.
 All in all, ducted AC units are a quiet and effective way to ensure climate control in a large multi-story home.

-Understanding the Energy Star Rating When Buying an Air Conditioner
+Understanding the Energy Star Rating When Choosing the Best Type of Air Conditioner

 Everyone has seen the energy star ratings stuck on the front of appliances, but not everyone knows exactly what they mean.